splunk/public-o11y-docs/gdi/opentelemetry/components/kubelet-stats-receiver.rst

    - :ref:`otel-install-windows`
    - :ref:`otel-install-k8s`

-2. Configure the kubelet stats receiver as described in the next section.
+2. Configure the Kubelet stats receiver as described in the next section.
 3. Restart the Collector.

 Sample configurations
 ----------------------

-A kubelet runs on a Kubernetes node and has an API server to which the kubelet stats receiver connects.
+A kubelet runs on a Kubernetes node and has an API server to which the Kubelet stats receiver connects.
 To configure the receiver, set the connection and authentication details, and how often you want to collect data and send it.

-There are two ways to authenticate, driven by the ``auth_type`` field:
+There are two ways to authenticate, as indicated by the ``auth_type`` field:

 -  ``tls`` tells the receiver to use TLS for authentication and requires that the ``ca_file``, ``key_file``, and ``cert_file`` fields.
 -  ``ServiceAccount`` tells this receiver to use the default service account token to authenticate to the kubelet API.